 - The applicant must be a full-time undergraduate Music major.

-- During the second term of the senior year, the student must also complete a graduate application with the University Admissions Office and the Department of Music to be admitted to the graduate program.
+- During the second term of the senior year, the student must also complete a graduate application with the Admissions Office and the Department of Music to be admitted to the graduate program.

 Withdrawal and Ineligibility